Strategies for generating separable photon triplets in waveguides and ring resonators: Sample calculations

 \subsection{Ring resonators}

-For this sample calculation, we assume a silicon nitride microring resonator clad in silica, similar to the device discussed in Ref. \cite{banic2022resonant}.
+We consider a silicon nitride microring resonator clad in silica, similar to the device discussed in Ref. \cite{banic2022resonant}.
 We take the ring radius to be 120 $\mu$m, and the cross-sectional dimensions to be 0.8 $\mu$m $\times$ 2.4 $\mu$m.
 TOPDC in this structure relies on intermodal phase matching between the fundamental and third-order TE modes at the triplet and pump frequencies, respectively (see Fig. \ref{fig:ring_modes}); for the cross-sectional dimensions given above, phase matching is achieved for $\lambda_P \approx 532$ nm.

-As in earlier work \cite{banic2022resonant}, we take $Q_F = 10^7$ for the fundamental mode \cite{ElDirani:19}, and $Q_P = 10^5$ for the third-order mode -- we take $Q_P$ to be two orders of magnitude lower due to the higher amplitude of the pump mode near the sidewalls of the resonator \cite{Surya:18}.
+As in earlier work \cite{banic2022resonant}, we take $Q_F = 10^7$ for the fundamental mode \cite{ElDirani:19}, and $Q_P = 10^5$ for the third-order mode \cite{Surya:18}.
+The disparity between the two quality factors occurs due to different propagation losses for the pump and fundamental modes.

 In Fig. \ref{fig:kappa_equalQ} we plot $\kappa$ as a function of input pump pulse duration; as expected, we find that $\kappa$ approaches unity as the duration of the pump pulse is reduced and the JSA approaches the separable form in Eq. \eqref{eq:phi_R_sep}.